levish0/blame-rs/README.md

 ## 🌟 Overview

 `blame-rs` is a Rust library for **Git-style blame/annotate** operations on text content.
-It determines which revision introduced each line in a document by analyzing a sequence of revisions, providing the same line attribution behavior as `git blame` but with a flexible in-memory API perfect for applications that need to track authorship programmatically.
+Track which revision introduced each line in your documents with a flexible in-memory API.

 ---